Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 His stoic face remained unmoved even after the caretaker took me to him and made me demonstrate what I could do, though there was a look of quiet pride and knowing satisfaction in his eyes that I was learning to recognize.
 So I guess that meant I didn't do anything too abnormal.

-Now when I awakened my Byakugan a week later was a completely different story.
-I swear I thought his eyeballs would roll out from their sockets from how large they opened before he quickly hide his reaction behind his usual indifference mask.
+Now when I awakened my Byakugan a week later, that was a completely different story.
+I swear I thought his eyeballs would roll out from their sockets from how large they opened before he quickly hid his reaction behind his usual indifference mask.
 Which is something I didn't understand as awakening the Byakugan was far easier than learning how to use chakra.

-Around the room the same scene was repeated.
-Children who were not playing or resting, were carried by caretakers who then ran chakra across their hands in hopes they'd learn to do it themselves.
+Around the room, the same scene was being repeated.
+Children who were not playing or resting were carried by caretakers who then ran chakra across their hands in hopes they'd learn to do it themselves.
 Some of the older kids, no more than a couple, had activated their Byakugan and were apparently staring blankly ahead, but I knew better.
-Though none of the kids were anywhere near my current age, the youngest having just turned three just last month, making me ahead of the group my a large margin.

-For a while I considered toning down my actions a bit and trying to act like a normal baby until I grew a bit older, but I quickly discarded that option.
+None of the kids were anywhere near my current age, the youngest having just turned three just last month, making me ahead of the group by a large margin.
+For a while, I considered toning down my actions a bit and trying to act like a normal baby until I grew a little older, but I quickly discarded that option.
 While it may have been better in the long run there was no way I could have pulled it off.
 Being a baby was boring.

-You couldn't walk, you couldn't talk, all you could do it lie on your back as giant head made baby talk to you.
-Hell this world didn't even have any television so it wasn't like I had access to any easy entertainment.
-Though considering that baby shows consisted from such horrors as the 'teletubbies' it may have been a blessing in disguise.
+You couldn't walk, you couldn't talk, all you could do was lie on your back as giant heads hovered over you and made baby talk.
+Hell, this world didn't even have any television so it wasn't like I had access to any easy entertainment.
+Though considering that baby shows consisted of such horrors as the 'Teletubbies' it may have been a blessing in disguise.

-While it wasn't anywhere near as good as actually practicing, I made sure to watch the clan's ninjas in their training whenever I had the chance.
-Even though I could not hear their words, or understand them even if I was able to, I still watched them.
-I observed how they would place their feet just so, how the instructors would correct the forms, how they always seemed to parry blows and rarely block.
+While it wasn't anywhere near as good as actually practising, I made sure to observe the clan's ninjas in their training every chance I had.
+I couldn't hear them speak, not that I would have been able to understand anything they said even if I could, but I still made sure to watch and take everything in.
+I did my best to memorise how they would place their feet just so, how the instructors would correct their forms, how they always seemed to parry blows and rarely block.

-And whenever I could not find anyone training in my range of sight, or if I grew tired to concentrate and my mind began to wander, I turned my eyes to the rest of the world that I found myself inhabiting.
+Every hour of every day that I could, I watched.
+And whenever I couldn't find anyone training in range of my sight, or if I grew too tired to concentrate and my mind began to wander, I turned my eyes to the rest of the world that I found myself inhabiting.

-So after allowing my eyes to rest for a while, I leaned back on my bedding, tuned out all the noises from around me and opened my Byakugan, and a new world unfolded before my eyes for me to explore.
+So after allowing my eyes to rest for a while, I leaned back on my bedding, tuned out all the noises from around me and opened my Byakugan once more, and a new world unfolded before my eyes for me to explore.

 Hmm, what's this?
 Is that my Dad?
-What he still doing in the bedroom at this time in the morning?
-Normally he's off working somewhere.
+What's he still doing in the bedroom at this time in the morning?
+He was usually up at dawn.
+Normally he'd be off working somewhere.
 And is that my Mom- OH HELL NO!

-I looked away as fast I could from the fornicating couple, trying to erase the image of my parents having sex from my mind but it was no use.
-The image was seared into my mind as it was done with a branding iron and it will just not go away.
+I looked away as fast I could from the fornicating pair, trying to erase the image of my parents having sex from my mind but it was no use.
+The image was seared into my brain as it was done with a hot branding iron and it would just not go away.

 Just look somewhere else to distract you, like…like where I'm looking at right now?
 Hmm.
 Where am I?
-I reflexively threw my sight as far away from my parents and I don't think I've looked in this room before.
-That's weird, I was pretty sure I looked through every room my eyes could reach.
+I reflexively threw my sight as far away from my parents and I don't think I've seen this room before.
+That's weird, I was pretty sure I examined every room my eyes could reach.
 Well, everything except the toil-

 Wait, is this the toilet- Ahh!
 My eyes!